GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: GNSS-inertial Initialization

 \subsection{Triggering Criterion for including Global Residuals}

-While the IMU provides relative motion information, GPS delivers absolute position measurements.
-In order to effectively integrate these two sources of information, a rigid transformation denoted as $\transfMat{WB}{} \in SE\parenthesis{3}$ is employed.
-Fig.~\ref{fig:imu_gps_alignment} illustrates the aforementioned concept, depicting GPS measurements as green squares and IMU data points as blue circles.
-While GPS provides globally-referenced position information, it typically suffers from higher noise levels.
+While the IMU provides relative motion information, GNSS delivers absolute position measurements.
+In order to effectively integrate these two sources of information, a rigid transformation denoted as $\T_{WB}{} \in SE\parenthesis{3}$ is employed.
+Fig.~\ref{fig:imu_gps_alignment} illustrates the aforementioned concept, depicting GNSS measurements as green squares and IMU data points as blue circles.
+While GNSS provides globally-referenced position information, it typically suffers from higher noise levels.
 In contrast, IMU measurements are available with lower short-term noise, but they are subject to significant drift over time due to biases and integration errors.
-To ensure a robust estimation of $\transfMat{WB}{}$, we postpone its optimization until a sufficient number of GPS measurements have been accumulated.
+To ensure a robust estimation of $\T_{WB}{}$, we postpone its optimization until a sufficient number of GNSS measurements have been accumulated.
 This delay increases the system’s observability and reduces sensitivity to early-stage noise, as the integration of additional data improves excitation and allows for statistical averaging.

-In order to determine the triggering time instant $k^*$, we evaluate the observability of the extrinsic transformation $\transfMat{WB}{}$ by analyzing the singular values of an approximate Hessian matrix built from GNSS-only residuals.
-These residuals include one relative term (i.e., displacement between consecutive GPS positions) and two absolute anchor terms (i.e., global positions expressed in the world frame).
-The Hessian matrix is obtained by linearizing the aforementioned residuals with respect to the six parameters of $\transfMat{WB}{}$, yielding the following approximation:
+In order to determine the triggering time instant $k^*$, we evaluate the observability of the extrinsic transformation $\T_{WB}{}$ by analyzing the singular values of an approximate Hessian matrix built from GNSS-only residuals.
+These residuals include one relative term (i.e., displacement between consecutive GNSS positions) and two absolute anchor terms (i.e., global positions expressed in the world frame).
+The Hessian matrix is obtained by linearizing the aforementioned residuals with respect to the six parameters of $\T_{WB}{}$, yielding the following approximation: